-He has served on the faculty of Case Western Reserve University (Cleveland, OH), University of Virginia (Charlottesville, VA), and (part-time) Katholieke Universiteit Leuven (Leuven, Belgium); and as visiting professor at Universiteit Maastricht (Maastricht, The Netherlands), University of Florida (Gainesville, FL), Rijksuniversiteit Groningen (Groningen, The Netherlands), University of Pennsylvania (Philadelphia, PA), and Chang Gung University (Kwei-Shan Tao-Yuan, Taiwan).
+Dr. Abraham has served on the faculty of Case Western Reserve University (Cleveland, OH), University of Virginia (Charlottesville, VA), and (part-time) Katholieke Universiteit Leuven (Leuven, Belgium); and as visiting professor at Universiteit Maastricht (Maastricht, The Netherlands), University of Florida (Gainesville, FL), Rijksuniversiteit Groningen (Groningen, The Netherlands), University of Pennsylvania (Philadelphia, PA), and Chang Gung University (Kwei-Shan Tao-Yuan, Taiwan).
 He came to the University of Arizona on a part-time basis in 2007, joining the faculty on a full-time basis in late 2012.

-His research and innovation work has been funded continuously since 1984 by governmental agencies, foundations, and corporations worldwide.
+Dr. Abraham's research and innovation work has been funded continuously since 1984 by governmental agencies, foundations, and corporations worldwide.
 He has served in the US as appointed and ad hoc reviewer for the NIH, the NIMH, and the AHRQ; in Europe for EU health research funding programs; and in Japan, The Netherlands, and Catalunya (Spain) for national health research funding agencies.
 He currently serves as expert adviser to the Innovative Medicines Initiative, a joint undertaking of the European Union and the biopharmaceutical industry to stimulate innovation in human therapeutics.

-Ivo Abraham, PhD, RN, a nurse by profession and an outcomes and effectiveness researcher by trade, is a clinician-methodologist interested in various aspects of how variations in treatments, from molecules to models of care, are associated with variations in clinical, patient-centric, and economic outcomes at the patient and population levels.
-As a methodologist, his work spans several therapeutic domains, however all tied together by common methodological and analytical threads – drawing often upon those from disciplines other than the health sciences.
+Ivo Abraham, PhD, RN, a nurse by profession and an outcomes and effectiveness researcher by trade, is a clinician-methodologist interested in of how variations in treatments, from molecules to models of care, are associated with variations in clinical, patient-centric, and economic outcomes at the patient and population levels.
+As a methodologist, his work spans several therapeutic domains, however all tied together by common methodological and analytical threads – often drawing upon those from disciplines other than the health sciences.
 A large part of his work has been in supportive and curative cancer care, spanning both solid and hematological malignancies.